shamedgh/temporal-specialization/INSTALL.md

 In this step we use the final call graph along with other artifacts generated beforehand to create the final list of system calls which can be filtered after the application enters the serving phase.
+This script has specifically developed for the purposes of this project, so it can be found at the root of the repository.

 This script has a configuration file which needs to be modified to correspond to the filenames used in the previous sections.
 In case you have used the